gouribiju/Data-Science-Projects/AI/Instagram Filter : Blemish Removal & Chroma Keying/README.md

   * Chroma keying works well on uniform backgrounds (especially green).
   * Clean output with stable blending of foreground & new background

-## 📌 Technologies Used
+## 🛠 Technologies Used
   * Python 3
   * OpenCV
   * NumPy
   * Mediapipe / Dlib
   * Jupyter Notebook / Google Colab

+## 🚀 How to Use
+  * 1️⃣ Navigate to the Instagram Filetr: Blemish Removal & Chroma Keying folder
+  * 2️⃣ Open the Instagram Filetr: Blemish Removal & Chroma Keying.ipynb file in Jupyter Notebook
+  * 3️⃣ Run the notebook to train the model

 ## 📌 Uses
-  * Can be used to build beauty filters similar to Instagram/Snapchat.
+  * 📈 Can be used to build beauty filters similar to Instagram/Snapchat.
-  * Useful for background removal in photography and videography.
+  * 📉 Useful for background removal in photography and videography.
-  * Helps understand fundamental image processing and computer vision concepts.
+  * 📈 Helps understand fundamental image processing and computer vision concepts.
+  * 📉 Improves feedback analysis